 Workflow

-Letʼs walk though a possible workflow together.
+Letʼs walk through a possible workflow together.

 Setup